AdobeDocs/journey-optimizer.pt-BR/help/using/building-journeys/journey-gs.md

 Quando fechada, uma jornada terá o status **[!UICONTROL Closed]**.
 Após o tempo limite global padrão de 30 dias, a jornada será alternada para a variável **Concluído** status.
 Veja isso [seção](../building-journeys/journey-gs.md#global_timeout).

 Uma versão de jornada fechada não pode ser reiniciada ou excluída.
-Você pode criar uma nova versão ou duplicá-la.
-Somente jornadas concluídas podem ser excluídas.
+You can create a new version of it or duplicate it.
+Only finished journeys can be deleted.

-Para fechar uma jornada da lista de jornadas, clique no botão **[!UICONTROL Ellipsis]** botão localizado à direita do nome da jornada e selecione **[!UICONTROL Close to new entrances]**.
+To close a journey from the list of journeys, click the **[!UICONTROL Ellipsis]** button that is located to the right of the journey name and select **[!UICONTROL Close to new entrances]**.

 ![](assets/journey-finish-quick-action.png)